arcus/LIEAF2022_workshop/github_speaker_notes.md

 #### Text files

-Git helps you track changes in your text files.
+Git does its best work when you track changes in your **text** files.
 By "text" here we mean files that are encoded in plain text, like .txt files, computer code like Python files, configuration files, data files like .json and markdown/markup files like .xml or .yaml.
 Specially formatted "word processing" documents like Microsoft Word or .pdf documents aren't encoded in plain text and aren't "text files" in this sense.
-Why does this matter
+Why does this matter?

+Because while Git can tell exactly what line and what characters changed in a text file, and highlight those changes so you can see easily what changed, Git cannot do that level of specificity for non-text files.
+If you have an image or a PowerPoint slide deck, and you put that in a Git repository, it can only tell you *that* it changed, and by whom, and their message for why it changed.
+It can't tell you, say, that you added two extra slides, or that the image now is in black and white instead of color.

 ### Git in GitHub

 “git” is a command line tool, a program that uses a set of rules that governs how the Git version control system works.
 You can use it by itself and do everything you need to, if you’re comfortable working on the command line.
 Lots of people do just that!

 While Git by itself is great at version control and keeping track of your changes, GitHub wraps all of the sometimes complex inner workings of Git into a visually pleasing, easy to understand user interface.
+GitHub is a company that has done a good job of making tools that work with git, but GitHub and git are distinct products, maintained by different organizations.
+You may want to learn more about git itself, or you might want to investigate other products that are GitHub competitors, like BitBucket.
+That being said, we're going to teach you some things about GitHub today, because we think that's a good way to start thinking about these ideas for the first time.

 Instead of having to learn a bunch of command line tools, GitHub (both the website as well as the client software you can run on your computer) allows you to see things like version history, file change summaries, etc., very simply.
 It’s fairly intuitive for most day-to-day uses.

 GitHub (the website) is a also place for your files to live with version control applied to them, so you can think of it as a souped-up remote server.
 That means it’s great not only for version control (which you could just do on your local computer using a git-enabled product like GitHub Desktop), but also having a central hub for all your files that you and your collaborators can use as the canonical source of the best, most up-to-date files.